How To Deal With Your Anger After a Breakup

 • What would be pretty positive for you and your mental wellbeing… or more accurately I suppose, for your sanity?!

 It’s okay to feel angry after a breakup.
-Gee – you’re allowed to feel a whole frickin’ wave of emotions because breakups are hard as hell!
+Gee – you’re allowed to feel a whole frickin’ wave of emotions because breakups are so incredibly tough!

 Just know that you won’t feel like this forever.
 You will reach a point where none of this even really bothers you anymore.
 In the meantime, just do what you need to do to best manage your anger and I promise you – gradually – it will all start to get that little bit easier.